Posted on September 08 2015

 Now unlike carbohydrates, protein cannot be stored for later.
 If you consume more than your daily requirement of protein it will either get converted to energy or it will be converted and stored as fat.

-Every 1g of fat has 9 calories.
+1g of fat = 9 calories

 Fats sometimes have a bad rep in the health and fitness world.
 Literally speaking, its common sense to assume that something called “fat” would make you fat, right?